 Before you go about waging war against hecklers, you should first know how to differentiate them from a skeptical audience member.
 In many cases, an audience member with a valid question or just someone with a different opinion may interrupt your presentation.
 Both of these types of skeptics may ask a tough questioner, but they will likely be polite.
 Hecklers, however, don’t care about manners.
 They have an opinion, and they’re going to voice it — one way or another.
 To hell with decorum!

 Skeptics back up their opinion with evidence and logical reasoning.
 These audience members with tough questions will listen to what you have to say and are interested in having a thought-provoking discussion.
 They ‘attack’ your ideas, not you as a person.
 Hecklers make everything personal.
 They rant about you, not the validity of your ideas.
 Hecklers need to be shut down.
 Skeptics and thorough questioners need to be convinced and won-over.
 When you do, the skeptics will actually be your best ally and will make you a better presenter.

 1. Avoid shooting them down prematurely.

 Find out what exactly they’re complaining or arguing about by asking probing questions.
-You can ask questions like, “What exactly are you trying to accomplish or point out?” or “How is your opinion on (topic) relevant to _____?”
+You can ask questions like, “Before I answer that, just out of curiosity, why do you ask?” or “Could you give me an example of that?”